AlxndrHQ/CSC151Labs/README.md

 ## CSC 152 - Programming Assignment 2

-[Completed] You must name the class Person.java, Student.java, and Faculty.java [Completed] You must name your driver LastnameFirstINIT*XXXX_P2.java (where XXXX is your last 4 digit of student ID)
+- [Completed] You must name the class Person.java, StudentP.java, and Faculty.java
+- [Completed] You must name your driver LastnameFirstINIT\*XXXX_P2.java (where XXXX is your last 4 digit of student ID)
-[Completed] Create 5 objects: one for each constructor (1 Person object, 2 Student objects, and 2 Faculty objects) [Person will have a default money, and then you need to use random number to generate any number between 300 and 800 for other objects – make sure to re-generate the value for each object] SHOULD NOT have repeated name.
+- [Completed] Create 5 objects: one for each constructor (1 Person object, 2 Student objects, and 2 Faculty objects) [Person will have a default money, and then you need to use random number to generate any number between 300 and 800 for other objects – make sure to re-generate the value for each object] SHOULD NOT have repeated name.
 Hard-Code the information in your driver, DO NOT ask anything from Keyboard!!!
-[Completed] i.
-Each object you created, you have prefix with LastnameFirstINIT_XXXX* for example, a variable for the first student object could be LastnameFirstINIT_XXXX_Stu1 [make sure that the variable name make sense, i.e. have meaning][completed] ii.
+- [Completed] i.
+Each object you created, you have prefix with LastnameFirstINIT_XXXX\* for example, a variable for the first student object could be LastnameFirstINIT_XXXX_Stu1 [make sure that the variable name make sense, i.e. have meaning]
+- [completed] ii.
 One student should have your information (note that an object for Person class should not be your name, all 5 object should have different information) and another is one of your peer (friend) that are not in CSC 152 class
-[Completed] iii.
+- [Completed] iii.
 One faculty should be your one of your MATH instructor or another CSC course that not CSC 152 instructor (could be your CSC 151 Lab instructor from last semester).
 If you do not have any other course, then go to MATH department website and pick one of faculty.
-[Completed] iv.
+- [Completed] iv.
 Another faculty should be one of your non-Science class (e.g. English, History, etc.) you taking this semester.
 If you do not take other course, then go to ENGLISH or HISTORY department website and pick one of faculty.

-[Completed] b.
+- [Completed] b.
 Print all 5 objects information on the screen – design your own output screen, make sure that all data has appropriate labels.
-[Completed] c.
-On your friend student object (the 2nd Student object), complete the following [Completed] i.
-Change Major:: Ask user to enter new major, and based on what user input, then you will use appropriate method to change the student’s major [Completed] ii.
+- [Completed] c.
+On your friend student object (the 2nd Student object), complete the following
+- [Completed] i.
+Change Major:: Ask user to enter new major, and based on what user input, then you will use appropriate method to change the student’s major
+- [Completed] ii.
 Then, call shop( ) method on this student, with the value of your last 2 digit of students ID as the spending amount.
 Print current status of this student object.

-[Completed] iii.
+- [Completed] iii.
 Then, call work( ) method with a random number of hours between 30 and 50 (include) and payrate of \$12.50.
 Print the current status of this student object.
-[Completed] iv.
+- [Completed] iv.
 Note, you will print the updated information of this student object – after changing major, after shop, and after work (each time).

-## Faculty.java
+### Faculty.java

-A Faculty class is inherited from a Person class (see UML diagram)
+- A Faculty class is inherited from a Person class (see UML diagram)
-[Completed]: 2 additional instance data: department, position (both are String)
+- [Completed]: 2 additional instance data: department, position (both are String)
-[Completed]: 2 constructors: one with all 6 attributes and another only 4 attributes required in Person class
+- [Completed]: 2 constructors: one with all 6 attributes and another only 4 attributes required in Person class
-[Completed]: Methods: getDepartment, setDepartment, getPosition, setPosition; ; need to override toString to include data in Faculty class
+- [Completed]: Methods: getDepartment, setDepartment, getPosition, setPosition; ; need to override toString to include data in Faculty class

-## Student2.java
+### StudentP.java

-A Student class is inherited from a Person class (see UML diagram)
+- A Student class is inherited from a Person class (see UML diagram)
-[Completed]: 2 additional instance data: major, gpa (String and double)
+- [Completed]: 2 additional instance data: major, gpa (String and double)
-[Completed]: 2 constructors: one with all 6 attributes and another only 4 attributes required in Person class
+- [Completed]: 2 constructors: one with all 6 attributes and another only 4 attributes required in Person class
-[Completed]: Methods: getMajor, setMajor, getGpa, setGpa; need to override toString to include data in Student class
+- [Completed]: Methods: getMajor, setMajor, getGpa, setGpa; need to override toString to include data in Student class

-## Person.java
+### Person.java

-[Completed]: Create 2 constructor, the first constructor has 4 parameter – firstname, lastname, yearOfBirth, money Set GPA to 0.0, major to “Undeclared”, and minor to “No Minor”
+- [Completed]: Create 2 constructor, the first constructor has 4 parameter – firstname, lastname, yearOfBirth, money Set GPA to 0.0, major to “Undeclared”, and minor to “No Minor”
-[Completed]: b. the 2nd constructor has 6 parameters -- firstname, lastname, yearOfBirth, money, major, and gpa.
+- [Completed]: b. the 2nd constructor has 6 parameters -- firstname, lastname, yearOfBirth, money, major, and gpa.
 Then, set minor to “No Minor”
-[Completed]: c.
+- [Completed]: c.
 Implement appropriate accessor and mutator methods as shown on UML diagram.
-[Completed]: d.
+- [Completed]: d.
 Override toString method to show all attributes with TAB delimited, except firstname and lastname that will separate by a space. [use toString method from super class as the starting]

 ## CSC 152 – Programming Assignment 1